-Astronomy produces lots of data of all kind, coming from various sources: science space missions, ground based telescopes, theoretical models, compilation of results, etc...
-These data are usually managed by large data centres or smaller teams providing to the scientific community data and / or computing services through the Internet.
-These Resources can be data collection (images, spectra, catalogues, time series, theoretical models, etc...) with their associated descriptive metadata and access services.
-Furthermore, resources can be storage and computing services, allowing end users and remote computers to process and store the data close to the data collections avoiding unnecessary large data transfer.
-This can be considered as the Resource Layer.
+Astronomy produces large amounts of data of many kinds, coming from various sources: science space missions, ground based telescopes, theoretical models, compilation of results, etc. These data are usually managed by large data centres or smaller teams.
+These providers provide the scientific community with data and / or computing services through the Internet.
+These resources provided can be:

+- data collections (images, spectra, catalogues, time series, theoretical models, etc.) with their associated descriptive metadata and access services. - 2. storage services for users and for processing - 3. computing services to process data from data collections and from users This is the Resource Layer.

-The "consumers" of these data and computing services can be directly end user astronomers, but also bigger teams or computers which perform further scientific data analysis.
-Such applications can be browser based applications through a typical web browser, standalone desktop applications or scriptable applications that can be used in automatic and batch modes by a computer.
-These can be considered as the User Layer.
+The "consumers" of these data and computing services, be it individual researchers, research teams or computer systems, interact with the User Layer of the IVOA architecture..
+These interactions can be through browser based applications in a typical web browser, standalone desktop applications or scriptable applications that can be used in automatic and batch modes by a computer.